RuMaxwell/WasmInstCheatSheet/README.md

 }
 ```

-The documentation comment gives a new piece of information: syntax.
-It gives an
+Documentation comments offer syntax examples to clarify usage when input
-example of how to use the instruction when the input declaration is not clear
+declarations are not enough for knowing how to use the instruction.
+Consider the
-enough.
-In this case, `local.set $var` is the minimum syntax of this
-instruction, and `$var` is a WebAssembly label that will be compiled to a local
-variable index (defined by the input parameter `localidx: u32`).

-`local.set` also requires a stack value (`s0`) of any numeric type (`cellval`).

-`local.set` pushes nothing back to the stack, so the return type is `void`.

-From the body, we know that this `local.set` first gets local variable from the
-current WebAssembly Frame (`F()`).
-The Frame contains contextual information,
-and `locals` is an array of the local variables.

-The second line of the body uses two simulated behavior functions: `assert` and
-`exists`.
-A simulated behavior represents something that the WebAssembly runtime
-does, but its call position is not necessary where or when it happens.
-Here,
-`assert` verifies that its argument is true.
-If it is not, `assert` will result
-in `trap` (error).
-The `exists` function test whether a thing exists.
+`local.set` instruction, whose minimal syntax involves `local.set $var`.
 The
+symbol `$var` signifies a WebAssembly label that translates into a local
+variable index during compilation (as determined by the `localidx: u32` input
+parameter).

+As indicated in the input requirements, `local.set` expects a single operand
+(`s0`), applicable to any numeric type (designated hereafter as `cellval`).
+Note
+that no value is returned, making the return type `void`.

+Examining the body reveals that `local.set` extracts the local variable
+associated with the current WebAssembly frame (denoted as `F()`).
+Within this
+frame, `locals` refers to an array containing local variables.

+In the body, `assert` and `exists` are two simulated behavioral methods.
+These
+serve as placeholders for actions typically executed by the WebAssembly runtime,
+without indicating precise placement or timing.
+Specifically, `assert` checks
+whether its input evaluates as true.
+If false, `assert` triggers a `trap`
+(error).
+Meanwhile, `exists` determines if a certain entity is present.
+Thus,
-combination `assert(exists(local))` means that the set behavior
+`assert(exists(local))` implies that setting the local variable (`local.value =
-`local.value = s0` happens only when a local variable at `F().locals[localidx]`
+s0`) only happens when a corresponding local variable resides at
-exists.
+`F().locals[localidx]`.

+## Contributions

+This manual still needs a lot of contributions!
+To get started, consider helping
+me with the following tasks:

+- **Proofreading**: Spot typos, unclear phrases, or incorrect information in the
+  README and documentation.
+- **Expanding documentations**: Enhance our content by adding more documentations
+  or submitting issues about what you find it hard to understand.
+- **Completing missing documentations**: Fill in documentations where they are
+  left off.
+- **WebAssembly consistency**: Ensure instruction definitions (such as input and
+  output types, opcodes) align with the WebAssembly specification.
+- **Instruction accuracy**: Include more valid instructions in WebAssembly;
+  remove any non-existent ones.

+Your assistance is much appreciated!
+If you have additional ideas on how to
+enhance the project, feel free to open an issue or pull request.